Zilliqa/apidocs/source/index.html.md

 }
 ```

-Returns the most recent transactions (default: `20`, up to `100`) accepted by the specified Zilliqa node.
+Returns the most recent transactions accepted and validated by the Zilliqa network.

 ### HTTP Request